simonwogram/Scaling_pollinator_camera_trap_data/README.md

 - `EUNIS_div` – Shannon diversity of the original EUNIS level-3 habitat classes within the 200 m buffer
 - `EUNIS_rich` – number of original EUNIS level-3 habitat classes within the 200 m buffer

-With permission from the relevant data providers, the prepared dataset required to reproduce the analyses presented in this study is included directly in this repository at:
+With permission from the data providers, the prepared dataset required to reproduce the analyses presented in this study is included directly in this repository at:

 ```text
 raw_data/tereno/landuse.csv